 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 In the United States, there were 1,023,900 jobs for Energy Auditor in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 90,400 new jobs for Energy Auditor by 2026.
-There will be an estimated 104,200 positions for Energy Auditor per year.
+The BLS estimates 104,200 yearly job openings in this field.

 The states with the most job growth for Energy Auditor are Utah, Nevada, and Arkansas.
 Watch out if you plan on working in Alaska, Maine, or Oklahoma.
 These states have the worst job growth for this type of profession.